Image Credit: Jason Benz Bennee/Shutterstock.com

-Since its initial introduction into the market in 2008, Rio Tinto has now expanded the deployment of their highly successful automatic drilling systems (ADS).
+Since its initial introduction into the market in 2008, Rio Tinto has now expanded the deployment of its highly successful automatic drilling systems (ADS).
 Rio Tinto’s ADS was the first in its class to provide operators with the ability to control drill rigs through the use of a single console at a remote location.
 Furthermore, Rio’s ADS is especially impressive due to the fact that the distance between the operator and the system does not compromise the precision or equipment utilization during its operation.
-Rio Tinto prides itself on maintaining a highly integrated system comprised of autonomous trains, trucks and drills, each of which have demonstrated their own meticulous operability and uniquely flexibile characteristics.
+Rio Tinto prides itself on maintaining a highly integrated system comprised of autonomous trains, trucks and drills, each of which have demonstrated their own meticulous operability and uniquely flexible characteristics.

 Sources and Further Reading